| Title: | Linear Programming Discriminant Analysis |

 Other arguments passed. |

-Two dimensinal plot representing the distances to the computed hyperplane of each individual colored with the real class.
+Two dimensional plot representing the distances to the computed hyperplane of each individual colored with the real class.

 Maria Jose Nueda, [email protected]